 Billy nods.
 “Yes.”

-He’s admitting it for the first time since he’s found out, giving in to everything he’s wanted since day one, and God, does it feel good.
-He can feel the warmth radiating off Max, and he doesn’t stop her when she kisses him again, and again, and again, until she’s out of breath and Billy has finally stopped crying.
+He’s admitting it for the first time since he’s found out, giving into everything he’s wanted since day one, and God, does it feel good.
+He can feel the warmth radiating off Max, and he doesn’t stop her when she kisses him again, and again, and again, until she’s out of breath and Billy’s finally stopped crying.

 On the way back to their house, with Max curled up under the blanket, Billy can’t help but think of how much deep shit he’s got himself into.